-Having an alternative sexual identity is not fun, let me tell you that.
+Having an alternative sexual identity is not fun, let me tell you that

 Too many of the bisexual people out there are living not-so-fun lives where they have to be on the wrong side of receiving flak, more than often from the LGBTQ community who are the support system.
 Yes, it’s a fact.
-Because a bisexual woman marrying a man or a bisexual man in love with a woman is mistaken as straight people who simply like to experiment.
+Because a bisexual woman marrying a man or a bisexual man in love with a woman is mistaken for straight people who simply like to experiment.

 Try applying that logic to being gay or straight.
 Yep, bizarre.

 So here’s the deal.
 7/10 people, I spoke to had some or other misconception about bisexuality.
 I indeed was one of those 7 or 8 odd people in the average set.
-The caricature of bisexuality is so frothy that it takes very little effort to undermine the wholeness of it’s identity.
+The caricature of bisexuality is so frothy that it takes very little effort to undermine the wholeness of its identity.
 It comes therefore as no surprise that the people just think bisexual people are liberal idiots who are up for any kind of sexual fun.

-Apparently, few of the most prominent misconceptions about bisexual people are these
+Apparently, few of the most prominent misconceptions about bisexual people are these:

-They are incapable of monogamy and are sexually promiscuous.
+They are incapable of monogamy and are sexually promiscuous

 Temptation x2.
 You do not like just chocolates or candies, you like them both.
 Being faithful is difficult as it were with a mono-orientation, how would anyone beat the odds when you double the pool of attraction to fish from?